citusdata/citus_docs/aboutcitus/what_is_citus.rst

 All tenants share a common schema and Citus distributes their data across shards.
 Citus routes individual tenant queries to the appropriate shard, each of which acts like a standalone database with full-featured SQL support.

-Example use cases include:

-* Foo
-* Bar
-* Baz
+This allows you to scale out your tenants across several machines and CPU cores, adding more memory and processing power for parallelism.
+Sharing a schema and cluster infrastructure among multiple tenants also uses hardware efficiently and reduces maintenance costs compared with a one-tenant-per-database instance model.

 Considerations for Use
 ----------------------

 Citus extends PostgreSQL with distributed functionality, but it is not a drop-in replacement that scales out all workloads.
 A performant Citus cluster involves thinking about the data model, tooling, and choice of SQL features used.

-For queries involving multiple shards, data models that have few (<10) tables work much better than those that have hundreds of tables.
-This is a property of distributed systems: the more tables, the more distributed dependencies.

-For tools and SQL features, a good way to think about them is the following: if your workload aligns with use-cases noted in the :ref:`when_to_use_citus` section and you happen to run into an unsupported tool or query, then there’s usually a good workaround.
+A good way to think about tools and SQL features is the following: if your workload aligns with use-cases noted in the :ref:`when_to_use_citus` section and you happen to run into an unsupported tool or query, then there’s usually a good workaround.

 When Citus is Inappropriate
 ---------------------------